-The development and optimisation of the divertor concepts require a close link of and iterative approach comprising the design, analyses, materials, fabrication technology, and experiments, which sometimes leads to a trade-off between these requirements under economic aspects (e.g. mass production of some components).
-Predicting the temperatures and stresses by means of CFD and FEM computer codes is indispensable to ensure that the engineering design limits are not exceeded.
+The development and optimisation of the divertor concepts require an iterative design approach with analyses, studies of materials and fabrication technologies, and the execution of experiments, which sometimes leads to a trade-off between these requirements under economic aspects (e.g. mass production of some components).
+Predicting the temperatures and stresses by means of computational fluid dynamics (CFD) and finite element (FEM) computer codes is indispensable to ensure that the engineering design limits are not exceeded.
 In general, the working temperature window of the divertor is limited by the re-crystallisation temperature of the used refractory alloy at the upper limit and by its ductile-brittle transition temperature at the lower limit.
 Enhancing this temperature window is a challenging task of materials development.
 Up to now, only some data have been made available for unirradiated refractory metals and even less for irradiated conditions.